Welcome new Highlanders!

 Please use the links below to learn more about freshman orientation at Radford University.

-For new freshmen who will be beginning classes in the fall, we strongly recommend participation in a two-day Quest.
-We do offer a one-day Quest program, known as Quest (1 day) or formally Quest Express, for those who cannot attend our two-day program.
-Both of these programs are designed to help students in their transition to Radford University.
+For new freshmen who will be beginning classes in the fall, we strongly recommend participation in the two-day Quest.
+This program is designed to help students in their transition to Radford University.
 Students will:

 - Register for classes.